Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Instantiated specifically, we are already using methods and processes but are these schemas of the world fitting?
 Deductive logic cannot work as its complicated and we're working with adaptive complexity.
 Inductive logics such as systems thinking is better but lacks structure, sequence and clear direction.
 We need to combine the two in order to leverage abductive logic as it's the only form of reasoning that can help us in our herculean task.

 ## How?
-Pragmatically though, let get down into the weeds and endevour to continue the thought experiment in a practical context.
+Pragmatically though, let get into the weeds and endevour to continue the thought experiment in a practical context.
 How do we to get to our desired end state of planetary regeneration?
-Let's look at the Regen Ecosystem and try to figure out what the exactly is happening in order to chart a path forward.
+Let's look at the Regen Ecosystem and try to figure out what the exactly is happening in order to chart our path forward.

 To start the process of planetary regeneration you need a vehicle of sorts; perhaps a digital republic?
 Starting at ground zero; viability depends on a sufficient variety of participants for something to catalyse.

-In Regens case this would be the emergence of RND the networks progenitors.
+In Regens case the initial catalist was the emergence of RND; the networks progenitors.
 Essentially, they worked for Cosmos as a development shop which brought in and sustianed the resources needed to build the Regen ledger.

-For this ledger to exist though; an ecosystem of participants running nodes must again be gathered requiring further communications and outreach.
-With this validator network running data integrity is ensured through the blockchain but thats about all.
+For this ledger to exist though; an ecosystem of participants running nodes must also be gathered requiring further communications and outreach.
+With this validator network in place data integrity is ensured through the blockchain but thats about all.
 Who are the validators in the set?
 What are their ethics and commitments?
 Whats their purpose here and hope to gain?
 For whom?

 To ensure the vision stays on course it's necessary to make contingency plans against economic pressures by curating ecosystem participation and passing over vision stewardship to a non-profit.
 In Regens case the foundation stewards 30% of the ledgers tokens in order to grow the capabilities and capacity towards impact by distributing them in a just manner.
 Whats justice then?
 How does this apply to token distribution?